coleifer/peewee/docs/peewee/database.rst

 Multi-threaded applications
 ---------------------------

 Some database engines may not allow a connection to be shared across threads, notably SQLite.
-If you would like peewee to maintain a single connection per-thread, instantiate your database with ``threadlocals=True`` (*recommended*):
+If you would like peewee to maintain a connection-per-thread, instantiate your database with ``threadlocals=True`` (*recommended*):

 .. code-block:: python